 |

-Architecture, Design, and Test for SOA and Adaptive AUTOSAR Applications (DE)
+Architecture, Design, and Test for SOA and Adaptive AUTOSAR Applications (EN)

 Schaeffler executed a pilot project to explore existing and newly introduced tools for developing a scalable, modular software-defined vehicle (SDV) architecture.
 The initiative aimed to enhance software portability and reusability between projects, even across different software technologies.
 This presentation provides an overview of our extended AUTOSAR Adaptive workflow, which was one of the results of this project.